 Climate protest in front of the ECB in Frankfurt on 1 November.

 In one sense, however, climate damage in California is probably more telling than climate damage in Mozambique or Bangladesh.
 California is the paradigm of the American dream and of American success.
 Hollywood is in California, and so is Silicon Valley.
-This is why masses of people have migrated there in the hope of finding opportunity.
+This is where masses of people have migrated there in the hope of finding opportunity.

 Today, however, the mood in California is gloomy.
 Don’t take my word for it; check out what Farhad Manjoo, a California-based journalist wrote about it in the New York Times under the headline “It’s the end of California as we know it”.
-If that is not convincing, you might want to read about what a doctor writes about evacuating a hospital full of patients because of an approaching wildfire, and having to ask a woman giving birth to a child whether she thinks she’ll make it in a few minutes or whether it would be safer to move her out to an ambulance.
+If that is not convincing, you might want to read about what the doctor writes about evacuating a hospital full of patients because of an approaching wildfire, and having to ask a woman giving birth to a child whether she thinks she’ll make it in a few minutes or whether it would be safer to move her out to an ambulance.

 No, this is not the kind of drama we expect to happen in one of the most advanced regions of the most powerful nation on earth.
 Normally, only people in less privileged areas face such existential threats and such a need to improvise.
 And yes, it matters that many Californians had to do without electric power recently for days on end.
 The utilities switched off the connections to reduce fire risks.